St Peter's Churchyard

 The church's interior today is the result of a major re-ordering programme in the early 1990s.

-Oundle Town Council has responsibility for the churchyard and outside areas, with the Church itself looked after by the Oundle Deanery.
+Oundle Town Council has responsibility for the churchyard and outside areas, the Church building is cared for by the Church community at St Peter's.